linkerd/linkerd/README.md

 ### Contributing ###

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details about how to contribute.

 ### Style ###

 We generally follow [Effective Scala][es] and the [Scala Style Guide][ssg].
-When in doubt, look around the codebase and see how it's done elsewhere.
+When in doubt, we try to use Finagle's idioms.

 ## License ##